This dialog is displayed when you create a new or modify an existing index.

 Use the Language box to specify the language of the index.
 This info is used for sorting index items correspondingly.

-When the Index headings box is checked, groups of index items that share same first letter, are preceded with an "index heading" - a paragraph containing the first letter of the following index items:
+When the Index headings box is checked, the groups of index items that share same first letter, are preceded with an "index heading" - a paragraph containing the first letter of the following index items:

 Each index heading is associated with the "Index Heading" style.
 After generating an index, you can change the formatting of the "Index Heading" style through the "Format | Style..." menu